 While there is no written historical evidence establishing the exact date of its construction, we know Ferdows Garden dates back to the time of Mohammad Shah Qajar.
 Falling into decay under different owners, around the ’60s, Bagh-e Ferdows was devoted to art and cultural events.
 After the 1979 Islamic Revolution, it was assigned to the Ministry of Culture and Islamic Guidance and used as a training center for filmmaking.
 Now it’s the location of the Cinema Museum of Iran.
 In their halls, you can see images and equipment used in old and modern Iranian cinema.

 A small garden in Tehran, it’s a lovely place to walk and have a coffee or a bite in the delicious local cafe.

-One of Tehran’s largest urban gardens, Laleh Park is a favourite green area in Iran’s capital.
-Like most parks in Tehran, also Park-e Laleh is a peaceful oasis and perfect place to run away from the city traffic.
+One of Tehran’s largest urban gardens, Laleh Park is a favorite green area in Iran’s capital.
+Like most parks in Tehran, also Park-e Laleh is a peaceful oasis and the perfect place to run away from the city traffic.

 A large expanse of dancing fountains, tree-lined boulevards and green areas for picnics, Laleh Park features a mosque, and volleyball and basketball courts.

 Close to Valiasr Street, when you want to go back to the mundane life, you can go window shopping in this exclusive quarter or enjoy a meal or a cake and tea at one of the many coffee shops along Enghelab Street popular among the nearby Tehran University.

 READ MORE: Do you want to visit Iran?
 Here are our best tips to plan a perfect trip to Iran.